 Homeowners today are constantly searching for ways to improve their homes for the long term, lowering costs and ongoing maintenance.
 For this reason, most homeowners who are residing their homes will look for a durable, low maintenance material that can pay for itself over the years with fewer paint jobs, repairs, and other upkeep.
 Two materials that get a lot of attention are fiber cement and steel siding.
 Both are durable materials that will allow you to go years without needing to repair or reside your home, but only fiber cement siding gives you the style and options necessary to create a home that is as beautiful as it is long lasting.

 Steel siding is often seen as an attractive alternative to other types of metal siding such as aluminum.
 Steel doesn’t dent the way that aluminum does, nor does it easily crack like vinyl, making it an attractive solution for homeowners that have tried wood, and want something lower maintenance, but without the inherent problems of these other materials.

 Unfortunately, steel siding does have several drawbacks.
 While it is durable and long lasting as well as low maintenance, the color does have a tendency to fade, like it does on aluminum.
-This can produce a chalky residue on the sides of your home that can easily wipe off onto hands or clothing.

 Fiber Cement Siding